genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 ### Can I change the Account Administrator email address in my profile?

 Yes.
-The Account Administrator is the person who set up the Azure account and who receives important e-mail notifications regarding all the subscriptions under the account.
-We recommend specifying a contact email address that the Account Administrator checks regularly.
+The Account Administrator is the person who set up the Azure account and who receives important email notifications about all the subscriptions under the account.
+We recommend that you specify a contact email address that the Account Administrator checks regularly.

 ### Does updating my profile email also update my login email address?